 ESA listed fall Chinook salmon spawn throughout the Clearwater River basin, including but not limited to, the North Fork Clearwater River and Clearwater River downstream of Orofino.
 Fall Chinook spawning generally occurs when river flows, including Dworshak releases, are at their lowest level.
 As such, Dworshak release fluctuations, after December, do not create a redd dewatering risk.
 However, flow fluctuations after fall Chinook fry emerge from the gravel can impact juvenile rearing location and survival.
-Emergence timing is influenced by spawning date and water temperature, with fry emerging between late January and May.
-The earliest emergence occurs from redds in the North Fork Clearwater and areas immediately downstream of the confluence of the North Fork Clearwater River and Clearwater rivers (Attachment 21).
-The 2020 CRSO Biological Opinion (Page 629, Table 2.5-11) did not assess daily load shaping operations, concluding "The proposed changes to reservoir operations at Dworshak Dam will not affect the functioning of water quantity in the spawning and rearing areas".
-Counter to the BiOp assessment of effects on critical habitat, the load following operation substantially alters water quantity in rearing areas.
+Emergence timing is influence by spawning date and water temperature, with fry emerging between late January and May.
+The earliest emergence occurs from redds in the North Fork Clearwater and areas immediately downstream of the confluence of the North Fork Clearwater River and Clearwater rivers (Attachment 2).